A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

 The primary goal of this paper is to test this new, microphysically-motivated IDE model against cosmological observations.
-We explore its capacity to alleviate the $H_0$ tension by performing a statistical analysis to obtain observational constraints on its parameters, particularly the interaction coefficients.
-For this, we use a combined dataset of Cosmic Chronometers (CCs) \cite{Moresco:2022phi}, Type Ia Supernovae (SNe Ia) from Pantheon Plus \cite{Brout:2022vxf}, more recent measurements of Baryon Acoustic Oscillations (BAO) from DESI DR2 \cite{DESI:2025zgx}, and distance priors from the CMB \cite{Chen:2018dbv}.
+We explore its capacity to {impact the inferred value of $H_0$} by performing a statistical analysis to obtain observational constraints on its parameters, particularly the interaction coefficients.
+For this, we use a combined dataset of Cosmic Chronometers (CCs) \cite{Moresco:2022phi}, Type Ia Supernovae (SNe Ia) from Pantheon Plus \cite{Brout:2022vxf}, more recent measurements of Baryon Acoustic Oscillations (BAO) from DESI DR2 \cite{DESI:2025zgx}, and the CMB acoustic-scale prior ($\ell_A$) \cite{Chen:2018dbv}.

-The article is organized as follows.
-In Section \ref{DFIDE}, we begin with the presentation of the dynamic formulation of interacting models.
-In Section \ref{microphysics} we motivate our interaction term from a Lagrangean point of view and specify which types of dark matter and dark energy can be assumed to match our model.
-Section \ref{data} discusses the observational data sample used and the statistical methods applied in our analyses.
-In Section \ref{Res}, we present the results obtained, and finally, in Section \ref{Con}, we present our conclusions and discuss future perspectives of our work.